 When you study a new language, mistakes are inevitable.
-And Duolingo punishes for such mistakes to force the user to try very hard while learning.
+And Duolingo punishes users for such mistakes to force them to try very hard while learning.

 It would be most obvious to take away the gems a user has earned.
 However, Duolingo acts differently: each mistake made weakens the virtual health of the user.
 And if the Health level has dropped to zero, then the user cannot continue the education process - he first needs to work on the mistakes.